-The sidechain where ZK-rollups happen can be optimised to reduce transaction size further.
+Being on layer 2, ZK-rollups can be optimised to reduce transaction size further.
 For instance, an account is represented by an index rather than an address, which reduces a transaction from 32 bytes to just 4 bytes.
-Transactions are also written to Ethereum as calldata, reducing gas.
+Transactions are also written to Ethereum as

 |Faster finality time since the state is instantly verified once the proofs are sent to the main chain.||Some don't have EVM support.|

 |Not vulnerable to the economic attacks that Optimistic rollups can be vulnerable to.||Validity proofs are intense to compute – not worth it for applications with little on-chain activity.|